jakimowb/eo-time-series-viewer/README.md

 ![Screenshot](Screenshot.png "Screenshot SenseCarbon Time Series Viewer")

 ## Installation ##
-The following instructions use [git](https://en.wikipedia.org/wiki/Git_%28software%29) commands.
+You really want to use [git](https://en.wikipedia.org/wiki/Git_%28software%29) to install and update the viewer.

 If git is not available in your shell, you can download it from [https://git-scm.com/downloads](https://git-scm.com/downloads).
+You can install git without admin rights.

 ### Windows ###